(08) 9417 7149

 It has to be our ladies day, where we raise funds for the community

-Regional Vice-President – Michelle McDonnell
+Regional Vice-President – Lesley Wiles

 How long have you been involved with clubs, and which club are you with now?